openculinary/blog/content/posts/introduction-to-ingredient-parsing.md

 Taking the first example from the ingredient list above, we could use XML to annotate the product and quantities like so: `a <quantity>pinch</quantity> of freshly ground <product>black pepper</product>`.
 In practice, RecipeRadar uses a slightly different XML schema but the principle is the same.

-In our next blog post, we'll cover some of the code that extracts product names and ingredient quantities from plain text, and how we use the resulting information to provide recipe search and meal planning functionality.
+In our next blog post, we'll cover some of the code that extracts product names and ingredient quantities from plain text, and explain how we use the resulting information to provide recipe search and meal planning functionality.